Asora7/holidaze/README.md

 # Holidaze Front-End Application

+Holidaze is a modern accommodation booking platform featuring two distinct user experiences: customers and venue managers.
+Customers can browse and search venues, view availability calendars, and manage their bookings, while venue managers can register, update, and delete venue listings and track incoming reservations.

-This repository contains the source code for the Holidaze accommodation booking application front-end.
-The application is built with React, TypeScript, and Bootstrap, and interacts with the official Holidaze API.
+This repository contains the source code for the Holidaze front-end application, built with React, TypeScript, and Bootstrap, integrating with the official Holidaze API.

 ---